CoilTeam/Predict412/jake_attempt/code.md

 ```

 The neural has predicted all the test observations to be 'noinsurance'.
 This is probably due to the difference in class counts in the observations.

+### Summary
+None of the techniques used in this iteration provided satisfactory results.
+To sum up the findings:
+- Logistic Regression
+  - Returned warnings, plus the nature of the model requires the same dummy variables in both training and testing.
+This was not the case.
+- Decision Tree:
+  - Nodes weren't even created.
+Probably due to the large skew of the CARAVAN class.
+- Random Forest
+  - Horrible accuracy.
+- Neural Net
+  - Did not assign a single observation to 'insurance'.

 2.5 Modeling Iter.
 2